seatable/seatable-api-php/doc/establish-the-connection.md

 Depending on which authentication is preferred, other options are different.

-!!! info "SeaTable Cloud Team-Admin"
+!!! tip "SeaTable Cloud Team-Admin"

     Find your API Token and Base Tokens under [**API & Integrations** (account.seatable.io)](https://account.seatable.io/api).